Juan Tamariz

-Juan Tamariz-Martel Negrón (born 18 October 1942) is a Spanish magician.
+Juan Manuel Tamariz-Martel Negrón (18 October 1942 – 18 August 2026) was a Spanish magician.

-Tamariz is considered to have pioneered close-up card magic.
+Tamariz was considered to have pioneered close-up card magic.
 American stage magician Ricky Jay once said he considered him to be a magician people will remember, and he was referred to as "the greatest and most influential card magician alive" by David Blaine.
-Tamariz performed at FISM in 2006 in Stockholm, 2009 in Beijing, China, 2015 in Rimini, Italy and 2018 in Busan, South Korea.
+Tamariz performed at FISM in 2006 in Stockholm, 2009 in Beijing, People's Republic of China, 2015 in Rimini, Italy, and 2018 in Busan, South Korea.

 A celebrity of television and stage in Spain and South America, Tamariz has authored six books translated into English: The Five Points in Magic, The Magic Way, Sonata, Mnemonica, Verbal Magic, and The Magic Rainbow.

-Career
+Among magicians, Juan Tamariz was also famous for the school of thought in close-up magic, which he founded together with Arturo de Ascanio.

+Early years

+Tamariz was born in Madrid on 18 October 1942.
+He pursued an interest in magic from childhood.
+As a teenager he was mentored by members of the Spanish Society of Illusionism.
+He studied physics at the Universidad Complutense de Madrid but did not complete a degree.
+Later he attended a film school that closed before he could graduate.
+He turned to magic full-time, performing at beach resorts.

-Television
+Television career

-Tamariz appeared regularly on Spanish television over the span of almost 2 decades.
+Tamariz received his big break in 1975 when he was hired to star in the show Magic Time on Televisión Española.
+He appeared regularly on Spanish television over the span of almost 2 decades.

 In 1994, he appeared on the NBC special The World’s Greatest Magic.

-Screening in theatres in 2024, the documentary Lost In The Shuffle sees Shawn Farquhar explore the centuries-old mysteries hidden in a deck of cards, while visiting fellow magicians, including Juan Tamariz, to explore their favourite card tricks.
+Screening in theatres in 2024, the documentary Lost In The Shuffle visits magicians, including Tamariz, to explore their favourite card tricks.

+Death

+Juan Tamariz died at San Carlos Hospital, Madrid, on 18 August 2026, aged 83.